UNICT-DMI/OPIS-Manager/README.md

 ## Import the database structure

-If you just installed *AMP and have no mysql database create one with:
+If you just installed *AMP and have no mysql database, create one with:
 ```
 $ mysql -u root -p
 $ CREATE DATABASE db_name;
 $ exit;
 ```

-In the *database* directory there is the sql structure of the database, so import it into your database.
+In the *database* directory there is the sql structure of the database in *opis_structure.sql*, so import it into your database with:

 ```
 $ mysql -u root -p db_name < project/path/OPIS-Manager/database/opis_structure.sql